Privacy

 • Inferences drawn from any of the above categories of information to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, or aptitudes.

-McDonald’s may share this personal information with the categories of third parties listed in “How we share the information we collect.”
+McDonald’s may share this personal information with the categories of third parties listed in How We Share Your Information.
 We do not disclose personal information collected in connection with the MyMcDonald’s Rewards program to data brokers.
-We may disclose certain identifiers such as email addresses and pseudonymized identifiers, information about the use of our websites and apps, and inferences drawn about you to our social media, advertising and analytics partners.
+We may disclose certain identifiers such as email addresses and pseudonymized identifiers, information about the use of our online services, and inferences drawn about you to our social media, advertising and analytics partners.
 Under certain state laws, this may be considered a sale of personal information for consideration.
 We may also process and share this information for targeted advertising.

 McDonald’s benefits financially from the MyMcDonald’s Rewards program through increased customer loyalty and sales, but we do not assign an independent monetary value to the personal information we collect in connection with the program.
-Further, the precise value each MyMcDonald’s Rewards member receives from the program can vary greatly by individual, and depends on (without limitation) (a) the number of dollars spent and points accumulated, (b) the rewards redeemed, (c) whether someone is a regular or occasional customer of McDonald’s, and (d) whether participants elect to collect points for in-restaurant purchases.
+Further, the precise value each MyMcDonald’s Rewards member receives from the program can vary greatly by individual and depends on (without limitation) (a) the number of dollars spent and points accumulated, (b) the rewards redeemed, (c) whether someone is a regular or occasional customer of McDonald’s, and (d) whether participants elect to collect points for in-restaurant purchases.
 Some benefits to participants may also be intangible, such as the ability to streamline the ordering and/or payment process.

 In general, however, McDonald’s estimates in good faith that the value of the personal information that McDonald’s collects through the MyMcDonald’s Rewards program would be less than the value that the MyMcDonald’s Rewards program provides to consumers.
 To the extent McDonald’s calculates the value of the personal information it collects through MyMcDonald’s Rewards, it does so in good faith based on the expenses related to the collection and retention of personal information in connection with the program.

 You are given the choice to opt in to the MyMcDonald’s Rewards program when you set up a MyMcDonald’s account.
-You may also opt in at any time in your profile settings in the McDonald’s app under “MyMcDonald’s Rewards”.
+You may also opt in at any time in your profile settings in the McDonald’s app under “MyMcDonald’s Rewards.”
 You may withdraw from the MyMcDonald’s Rewards program at any time in your profile settings in the McDonald’s app under “MyMcDonald’s Rewards”.
 Please note that by withdrawing from MyMcDonald’s Rewards, you will no longer have access to MyMcDonald’s Rewards, but you can otherwise continue to use the McDonald’s app.
 All points and rewards you have earned until the time of withdrawal will no longer be available.
 If you request that McDonald’s delete your personal information, then the points and rewards you have earned will no longer be available because we will no longer be able to associate you with those points and rewards.

 Notice to California residents under 18 years of age

-If you are a registered user of online services under the age of 18, and we have actual knowledge of your age, then under California law you may request and obtain removal of certain content or information you have posted on our online services.
+If you are a registered user of online services under the age of 18, and we have actual knowledge of your age, then under California law, you may request and obtain removal of certain content or information you have posted on our online services.
 To do so, please contact us at the address, phone number or email address below.
 Please note that removal does not ensure complete or comprehensive removal of the content.
 For example, removal may not be possible or permitted if another provision of law requires the content to be maintained, if it was posted or reposted by others, or if we paid compensation to you in exchange for the posting.

 2. Privacy Rights.
 Under applicable law, you may have the following rights, in each case under the conditions and to the extent set out in applicable law:

-• Right of Access: A right to confirm whether McDonald’s is processing personal information about you, and to request to access such personal information (including, if applicable, in a portable and readily usable format).
+• Right Access: A right to confirm whether McDonald’s is processing personal information about you, and to request to access such personal information (including, if applicable, in a portable and readily usable format).

 • Right of Correction: A right to correct inaccuracies in certain personal information McDonald’s may hold about you; and